 We provide you or your loved one with a private bedroom.
 We manage all patients at the least restrictive level possible for keeping them safe.
 If our highly skilled staff anticipates or detects dangerous behavior, they will intervene immediately.

 Our unit is a locked unit because of safety requirements for all patients.
 In general, patients will not be able to leave the unit for most, or all of, their stay.

 Multidisciplinary Team Approach

-Led by Richard J. Loewenstein, M.D., our expert team specializes in the treatment of trauma victims who experience PTSD, dissociative disorders, and other disorders that result from, or are associated with trauma, e.g., depression.
+Our expert team specializes in the treatment of trauma victims who experience PTSD, dissociative disorders, such as Dissociative Identity Disorder (DID), and other disorders that result from, or are associated with trauma, e.g., depression.

 - Nursing staff